panashe12/requirement-analysis/README.md

 > **Note:** The diagram was created using tools like **Draw.io** and exported as `alx-booking-uc.png`.
 It visually represents the actors and their interactions with the booking system.

+## Acceptance Criteria

+### Importance of Acceptance Criteria in Requirement Analysis
+Acceptance Criteria are the specific conditions that a product or feature must meet to be accepted by the user, client, or stakeholder.
+They define the boundaries of a user story or requirement and help ensure that development aligns with the user’s expectations.

+Acceptance Criteria are crucial in Requirement Analysis because they:
+- **Clarify expectations** between developers, testers, and stakeholders.
+- **Define the scope** of what is considered “done.”
+- **Reduce ambiguity** by providing measurable and testable requirements.
+- **Improve quality assurance**, as testers can verify if the system meets the agreed standards.
+- **Facilitate smooth communication** across project teams.

+### Example: Acceptance Criteria for the Checkout Feature
+Below is an example of acceptance criteria for a **Checkout feature** in a booking management system:

+**Feature:** Checkout Process

+**Acceptance Criteria:**
+1. The system must allow a logged-in customer to review their selected booking details before confirming payment.
+2. The checkout page must display the total amount, including taxes and fees.
+3. The system must allow the customer to choose a payment method (e.g., credit card, PayPal).
+4. Upon successful payment, a confirmation message and booking reference number must be displayed.
+5. A confirmation email must be sent to the customer within 5 minutes of payment.
+6. If payment fails, the system must show an error message and allow the user to retry.
+7. The system must securely store the transaction details for future reference